MehmetMHY/cc-groq-proxy/README.md

 # Claude Code Groq Proxy

+> **📦 Archive Notice**
+>
+> As of **October 21, 2025**, the `ccg` project is no longer actively maintained.
+Anthropic's [Claude Haiku 4.5](https://www.anthropic.com/news/claude-haiku-4-5) was recently released and offers exceptional performance and pricing that rivals Groq's best hosted models, making this proxy largely redundant.
+For most **Claude Code CLI** use cases, using **Haiku 4.5** directly is the recommended approach.
+Models will come and go, but **Claude Haiku 4.5** shows that models will get better and cheaper over time, making `ccg` increasingly redundant as time moves on.

 ## About

-A FastAPI proxy server that enables using any text-based model hosted on Groq with [Claude Code CLI](https://github.com/anthropics/claude-code), providing significant cost savings while maintaining strong performance for coding tasks.
+Claude Code Groq Proxy (`ccg`) is a FastAPI proxy server that enables using any text-based model hosted on Groq with [Claude Code CLI](https://github.com/anthropics/claude-code), providing significant cost savings while maintaining strong performance for coding tasks.

 ## Getting Started